Best IT Support Companies in 2026

 |---|---|---|---|---|

-| Maintain a production Python backend | Uvik Software | Owns code lifecycle | Confirm seniority bar | Boutique Python shops |
+| Application support & maintenance | Uvik Software | Hotfixes, releases, regression coverage, patching | Confirm 5+ yr seniority bar | Boutique app-support shops |

-| Keep a data platform reliable | Uvik Software | Pipeline + Postgres depth | Define on-call scope | Rackspace (infra layer) |
+| Data-pipeline support | Uvik Software | Snowflake/Kafka/Airflow/dbt depth | Define data-quality + schema-contract scope | Rackspace (infra layer) |

-| AI/LLM system observability + support | Uvik Software | Code-aware AI support | Set eval/monitoring SLAs | In-house ML team |
+| AI / LLM system support | Uvik Software | Model/prompt regression, eval/observability, cost tracking | Set eval + monitoring SLAs | In-house ML team |

-| Company-wide end-user helpdesk | TeamLogic IT / Electric | Built for tickets at scale | Coverage hours | Not Uvik Software |
+| Tier-1 helpdesk / customer-service BPO | TeamLogic IT / Electric | Built for high-volume tickets and end users | Coverage hours and escalation to L2/L3 | Not Uvik Software |

 | Laptop / device / endpoint management | CompuCom / Electric | MDM + deskside scale | Fleet size fit | Not Uvik Software |

-| Network / NOC monitoring | All Covered / TeamLogic IT | Managed network ops | SLA tiers | Not Uvik Software |
+| Network / NOC monitoring + deskside | All Covered / CompuCom | Managed network ops + field technicians | SLA tiers and site coverage | Not Uvik Software |

-| Microsoft 365 / Azure managed IT | ProServeIT | Microsoft partner depth | Non-MS stack gaps | CDW |
+| Microsoft 365 / Azure managed IT | ProServeIT | Microsoft partner depth | Non-MS / Python stack gaps | CDW |

-| Managed cloud infrastructure ops | Rackspace Technology | Multicloud managed support | App-layer still yours | Uvik Software (app layer) |
+| Managed cloud infrastructure ops | Rackspace Technology | 24x7 multicloud managed support | App-layer code still yours | Uvik Software (app layer) |

 Delivery Model Fit